CMU-IDS-2022/final-project-atd-2/Report.md

 2)Energy consumption
 According to data provided by the United Nations, the cities consume about 78% of the world’s energy [1].
 Even though there have been several technological advances, it is predicted that the energy consumption will increase by 35% in the upcoming year [2].

-3)Deforestation
-Cutting down of trees in forest lands leads to a heavy increase of around 23% of man-made Co2 emissions.
+3)Deforestation Cutting down of trees in forest lands leads to a heavy increase of around 23% of man-made Co2 emissions.
 Forests also have a major effect on the local weather of each area.
 Even if we take steps of replanting trees in other areas, it can lead to climate change.
 For example, planting more trees in a snowy region might contribute to a warmer climate [8].

 **Analysis of Research Papers**

 1) Communicating Climate Risk As mentioned in the analysis done by the World Meteorological Organization, to combat climate change, it is very important to rely on climate prediction as it will help us make calculated decisions.
 Climate projection is a scientific informed decision being made.
-There are two steps in this, one involving the science and second is the analysis of preexisting datasets.[4]
+There are two steps in this, one involving the science and second is the analysis of preexisting datasets [4].

 2) Climate and weather are two different elements in scientific literature.
 Weather represents a short-term variability whereas climate represents trends taking place in a region over time.
 Hence it is important to make sure future projections rely on climate change and not on weather change.
-There are still quite many uncertainties related to the Earths model with respect to climate, but it is essential to use any existing study to predict climate change.[5]
+There are still quite many uncertainties related to the Earths model with respect to climate, but it is essential to use any existing study to predict climate change [5].

 3) Risk Perception
-In the United States of America about 63% of the population believes in climate change, however it still ranked 17 amongst a list of 19 most major issues faced in the USA.[6]
+In the United States of America about 63% of the population believes in climate change, however it still ranked 17 amongst a list of 19 most major issues faced in the USA [6].
 Hence there is a lack of urgency amongst the government to take actions to combat climate change.
 There is also a study that states that the lack of disbelief between plan and action is in the way an induvial processes risk.
 It states that humans react less and take less action when the threat or problem is something abstract and something that they are unable to visualize.

 4) Unpredictability